KTH-SML/svea/docs/tutorials/car.md

 __If you have an issue, please check the Common Problems section at the bottom.__

 First are the basic rules that should always be followed when working with the cars.
-The second sections is a description of some of the components of the car followed by: startup and shut down procedures, and finally some common problems and solutions.
+The second section is a description of some of the components of the car followed by: startup and shut down procedures, instructions for how to interface with the car and finally some common problems and solutions.

 ## Basic rules for working with the cars